zachvalenta/jvns.ca/content/post/2017-04-08-netdev-conference--day-3.markdown

   that before and I thought it was kind of silly, there were lots of women at the conference and in 2017 conferences should have women's t-shirt sizes :).
-The tshirt designs were fun though! this was the [mascot](http://netdevconf.org/2.1/img/pengidori-montreal.png)
+The tshirt designs were fun though!
+This was the [mascot](http://netdevconf.org/2.1/img/pengidori-montreal.png).

 Basically the conference was super-specialized and focused (not for a general developer audience at all!) and that was really awesome because I got to learn a lot about linux kernel networking.

-Those are all my conference notes!
+Those are all my conference notes.
 Blogging this conference has been fun!
 It made me pay closer attention than I probably would have otherwise, and now I can remember what I learned about!
 And other people get to learn some of the things too which is of course my favourite